systemd/systemd/docs/CODING_STYLE.md

   or `strjoin()` rather than `asprintf()`, as the latter is a lot slower.
 This matters particularly in inner loops (but note that `strjoina()` cannot be used there).

+## Runtime Behaviour

+- Avoid leaving long-running child processes around, i.e. `fork()`s that are not followed quickly by an `execv()` in the child.
+Resource management is unclear in this case, and memory CoW will result in unexpected penalties in the parent much, much later on.

+- Don't block execution for arbitrary amounts of time using `usleep()` or a similar call, unless you really know what you do.
+Just "giving something some time", or so is a lazy excuse.
+Always wait for the proper event, instead of doing time-based poll loops.

+- Whenever installing a signal handler, make sure to set `SA_RESTART` for it, so that interrupted system calls are automatically restarted, and we minimize hassles with handling `EINTR` (in particular as `EINTR` handling is pretty broken on Linux).

+- When applying C-style unescaping as well as specifier expansion on the same string, always apply the C-style unescaping fist, followed by the specifier expansion.
+When doing the reverse, make sure to escape `%` in specifier-style first (i.e. `%` → `%%`), and then do C-style escaping where necessary.

+- Be exceptionally careful when formatting and parsing floating point numbers.
+Their syntax is locale dependent (i.e. `5.000` in en_US is generally understood as 5, while in de_DE as 5000.).

+- Make sure to enforce limits on every user controllable resource.
+If the user can allocate resources in your code, your code must enforce some form of limits after which it will refuse operation.
+It's fine if it is hard-coded (at least initially), but it needs to be there.
+This is particularly important for objects that unprivileged users may allocate, but also matters for everything else any user may allocated.

 ## Types